MSc Social Statistics and Social Research

 • Start date January 2025, September 2025, January 2026

 • Application notes Only part-time study is available for students starting in January.
-January 2025 entry: applications close on 22 November 2024 to students who require a visa to study in the UK.
+We are now closed to new applications for January 25 entry for all applicants who require a visa to study in the UK.

 • Duration MSc full-time: 12 months; MSc part-time: 24 months